 Flavoring agents are complex mixtures obtained from natural or artificial processes to alter the taste of the product.
 Flavoring agents enhance the flavor of the product which aids in stimulating the appetite.
-Moreover, the product is used extensively in the processed food industry wherein the degradation of natural flavors is evident over a period of time.
+Moreover, the product is used extensively in the processed food industry wherein the degradation of natural flavors is evident over some time.
 Furthermore, flavoring agents resonate with tastes that are authentic and familiar to consumers, thereby influencing their purchase decisions.

-The flavoring agents market value chain consists of raw material suppliers, manufacturers, distributors, and end-users.
+The flavoring agents' market value chain consists of raw material suppliers, manufacturers, distributors, and end-users.
 The raw material suppliers provide the substances and chemicals required to produce the flavoring agents.
-These raw materials are mixed or processed to produce different flavoring agents and are distributed via direct as well third-party distributors.
+These raw materials are mixed or processed to produce different flavoring agents and are distributed via direct as well as third-party distributors.
 The end-users of flavoring agents are manufacturers of snacks, frozen foods, bakery products, and beverages among others.

 Natural flavoring agents are produced from materials extracted from plants and animals through microbiological, physical, or enzymatic processes.
 Some of the natural flavors include fruit, vegetables, nut, seafood, spice blends, and wine among others.
 Artificial flavoring agents are obtained from combining or processing chemicals identical to natural flavoring agents and are deemed fit for human consumption.
 Some of the artificial flavoring agents include alcohols, esters, ketones, phenolics, terpenoids, and pyrazines among others.

-Natural flavor implies the essence, essential oil, oleoresin, or extractive, distillate, protein hydrolysate, or any product of heating, roasting, or enzymolysis, which comprises the flavoring constituents derived from a fruit, spice, vegetable, herb, root, edible yeast, bud, bark, leaf or similar plant material, poultry, meat, dairy products, eggs, seafood, or fermentation products thereof, whose important function in food is flavoring and not nutritional.
+Natural flavor implies the essence, essential oil, oleoresin, or extractive, distillate, protein hydrolysate, or any product of heating, roasting, or enzymolysis, which comprises the flavoring constituents derived from a fruit, spice, vegetable, herb, root, edible yeast, bud, bark, leaf or similar plant material, poultry, meat, dairy products, eggs, seafood, or fermentation products thereof, whose important function in food is a flavoring and not nutritional.

 Many flavors, particularly fruit flavors, have one or a few important chemical components that carry the bulk of the taste/smell signal called esters.
 For example, the esters called octyl acetate and isoamyl acetate are a fundamental component in orange flavor and banana flavor respectively.
 Other chemicals including flavor carriers, stabilizers, emulsifiers, and acidity regulators among others are also added in correct proportions to produce the final product.